nishuastic/xhec-mlops-2025-project/README.md

 Navigate to the given localhost url /docs for uvicorn (8001)

 To activate Prefect locally:
-1. uv run prefect work-pool create "abalone-training-pool" --type process
+1. Open the Prefect UI to verify the deployment: uv run prefect server start
-2. uv run prefect worker start --pool "abalone-training-pool"
+2. Open a new terminal, then run: uv run prefect work-pool create "abalone-training-pool" --type process
-3. Open a new terminal, then run: uv run prefect deploy --name abalone-retrain-weekly
+3. uv run prefect worker start --pool "abalone-training-pool"
-4. Open the Prefect UI (in another terminal) to verify the deployment: uv run prefect server start
+4. Open a new terminal, then run: uv run prefect deploy --name abalone-retrain-weekly

 To activate Prefect in docker: